clojure-quant/telegram/README.md

 First you need to create a bot token: in telegram app talk to: BotFather and create a new telegram bot.

-In demo/resources/config-demo.edn enter your telegram bot token and name.
+In demo/src/config-template.edn enter your telegram bot token and name.
-Then rename the file to demo/resources/config.edn
+Then rename the file to demo/src/config.edn (so remove -template)

 then run: